Skip to main content

 We take the safety of attendees to Pride very seriously.
 As with all health messaging, we work with our NHS and other multi-agency partners to share health and safety information.

-You can find local information at SHAC and the Terrence Higgins Trust.
+For any sexual health concerns, please contact local services such as SHAC and Terrence Higgins Trust.
 Please contact local sexual health services or call NHS 111 if you have symptoms.

 If you need first aid, medical help or support